Table of Contents

 Building Pools

 When defining an IP pool, you select a start and end IP for the pool.
 When assignments are made inside the pool, they can only be made for a single IP - you cannot assign larger subnets from a pool.
-When creating a pool, you will have the option to associate the pool with specific DHCP servers & LTE EPCs.
+During pool creation, you will have the option to associate the pool with specific DHCP servers & LTE EPCs.
 If a DHCP server is not set to control all pools, and you associate it with a pool, leases for that pool will be written to the DHCP server.
 See the DHCP server and the LTE EPC documentation for more details.

 How did we do?